avl-univ-lille/testing/practice/2-fuzzing.md

 For this practice, you will need to:
  - install the pharo launcher
  - install Pharo11 through the launcher
- - install mutalk in Pharo:
+ - install phuzzer in Pharo:
    - open a playground
    - execute the following expression: